A Pakistani court orders former Prime Minister Imran Khan to be released on bail

 ISLAMABAD — A Pakistani court has granted former Prime Minister Imran Khan bail in multiple cases against him, allowing for his release following his dramatic arrest earlier this week.

-In one session, a bench of the Islamabad High Court granted two weeks bail to Khan in a corruption case.
-It was that case which led to his arrest by paramilitary forces on Tuesday from the court itself.
+In one session on Friday, a two-judge bench of the Islamabad High Court granted two weeks' bail to Khan in a corruption case.
+It was that same case which led to Khan's arrest by paramilitary forces from the court itself.
 They smashed open an office to extricate him.

-In another session, a judge granted Khan bail until next Wednesday in a series of cases filed against him since his arrest.
+In another session on Friday, a judge granted Khan bail until next Wednesday in a series of cases filed against him since his arrest on Tuesday.

+Khan's arrest has triggered protests across the country, including unprecedented civilian attacks on installations belonging to the police and army, the country's most powerful institution.
+Protesters broke down a gate leading to the army's main headquarters, and set fire to a corps commander's house in Lahore.

-Khan told reporters in the courtroom that he believed Pakistan's army chief was to blame for his troubles and said the chief was effectively ruling the country.
+Khan told reporters in the courtroom on Friday that he believed Pakistan's army chief was to blame for his troubles and said the chief was effectively ruling the country.
+"We are being run by one man — the army chief," Khan told NPR.

+He said he believed security forces would try arrest him to ensure his disqualification from elections, and alleged that there were plans to assassinate him.
+Khan was shot in the leg during a rally in November, in what he says was an attempt to kill him.

+"They know that in any election — everyone knows we will win.
+They are petrified that if I come in, I will hold them accountable," he said.
+"They're holding the whole country to ransom."

-The military did not immediately respond to his accusation.
-The government has accused the courts of bias toward Khan.
+The military did not immediately respond to Khan's accusations, but allegations of this sort have previously gotten Khan in trouble.

-The 70-year-old politician still faces multiple corruption charges.
-Conviction would disqualify Khan from running for office in elections due later this year.
+Following similar claims Khan made last weekend, when he named a serving intelligence officer, an army spokesman said in a statement that Khan had "leveled highly irresponsible and baseless allegations against a serving senior military officer without any evidence" and described his claims as "extremely unfortunate, deplorable and unacceptable."

 On Thursday, Pakistan's Supreme Court ruled that Tuesday's arrest was "unlawful" and ordered Khan to be released immediately.